SafeExamBrowser/seb-testing/win/2.1.6/README.md

 - Now ignoring SEB/firefox.exe entry from permittedProcesses, which fixes error message when using SEB 2.2 generated settings with SEB 2.1.6.
 - Fixed wrong Browser Exam Key calculation after update.
-- Removed Create new desktop kiosk mode from code which should fix the mouse offset problem introduced by the recent Windows Creators Update.
+- Removed Create new desktop kiosk mode from code which should fix the mouse offset problem introduced by the recent Windows 10 Creators Update.
-- Added support for webcams and microphone access with new SEB settings (to SEB Config Tool and seb browser) allowVideoCapture (mapped to media.navigator.video.enabled) and allowAudioCapture (mapped to media.getusermedia.audiocapture.enabled), and set media.navigator.permission.disabled to true (prerequisite for video and audio capture to work in SEB, as the Firefox “allow” alert is not being displayed in SEB).
+- Added support for webcam and microphone access with new SEB settings (to SEB Config Tool and seb browser) allowVideoCapture (mapped to media.navigator.video.enabled) and allowAudioCapture (mapped to media.getusermedia.audiocapture.enabled), and set media.navigator.permission.disabled to true (prerequisite for video and audio capture to work in SEB, as the Firefox “allow” alert is not being displayed in SEB).
 - Updated seb XUL browser application to current status.
 - Set Gecko/Firefox setting "dom.serviceWorkers.enabled" to true.